How to Design a Xeriscape Garden That Thrives in Drought

 Most xeric plants want drainage, not rich soup.
 In heavy clay, fix grading and add coarse material in planting trenches.
 In sandy soils, use compost to hold nutrients during the first seasons.
 After planting, cover soil with three inches of natural mulch.
 Keep a clean ring around stems to prevent rot.

 Mulch reduces evaporation, buffers soil temps, and softens footfall.
 That’s the quickest upgrade for a xeriscape garden USA on a budget.
 Drip lines under mulch deliver water where roots need it.
 A once-per-week cycle in the first season usually does the trick, then taper down.
 Spot-check moisture with a probe rather than guessing.
-Utah State University Extension field work found smart controllers and proper mulch depth cut irrigation by 20–40% while preserving plant quality (2012, Utah).
+Utah State University Extension research on smart irrigation controllers and mulch strategies found water savings of 20–30% while maintaining landscape health (2018, Utah State University Extension)

 Measure water in minutes and inches, then adjust by soil feel and plant response rather than by calendar.